 [Mordecai instructed them] to observe them as days of feasting and gladness, and sending delicacies to one another, and gifts to the poor. - Esther 9:22

 Short summary: The holiday of Purim appears in the Book of Esther.
 The story is read from the Megillah.
 So as not to give you the whole 'megillah' here, the story goes that Esther, a beautiful young Jewish woman living in Persia, and her cousin Mordecai, who raised her as a daughter, was taken to the house of Ahasuerus, King of Persia, to become part of Ahasuerus' harem.
-King Ahasuerus loved Esther and made Esther queen, but the king did not know that Esther was Jewish.
-The king’s aide, Haman, wanted to kill the Jews.
-Esther tells the king that Hamen is plotting to have her killed-- well he's plotting to have all the Jews killed.
-When she tells the King that she is Jewish, the king kills Haman instead and saves the Jews.
+King Ahasuerus loved Esther and made Esther queen.
+But the king did not know that Esther was Jewish.
+The king’s aide, Haman, wanted to kill all the Jews.
+Esther tells the king that Hamen is plotting to have her killed -- well he's plotting to have all the Jews killed.
+When she tells the King that she is Jewish, the King kills Haman instead and saves the Jews.

 During Purim, everyone eats hamantaschen.
 They are supposed to be modeled after Haman’s three pointed hat.
-In Israel it's said they're shaped like Hamen's ears (oznei Haman), but I feel better about eating hats than ears. :-), but if you're so inclined here's a great video and recipe for Haman's Ears with Halva Spreads (one features Bittersweet Chocolate Sea Salt Halva spread) from Jamie Geller at Joy of Kosher!
+In Israel they are often shaped like Hamen's ears (oznei Haman), but I feel better about eating hats than ears. :-), but if you're so inclined here's a great video and recipe for Haman's Ears with Halva Spreads (one features Bittersweet Chocolate Sea Salt Halva spread) from Jamie Geller at Joy of Kosher!

 So on with the Chocolate!

 Following are two great recipes for Chocolate Hamentaschen for Purim.
 You'll find them quite different, and I suggest you try both.
-Although the holiday starts this weekend, there's no reason that these great pastries (cookies) can't be made and consumed now (or at another time)!
+Although the holiday tomorrow night, there's no reason that these great pastries (cookies) can't be made and consumed now (or at another time)!